Goodgulf281/Unity-SteamVR-Terrain-Teleportation/README.md

 Dynamically place SteamVR TeleportationPoints on Unity terrain.

 ## YouTube
-This video shows the end result when using this code.
+This video shows the end result when using this code: https://youtu.be/b6n6LhHSIFw

 # Prerequisites
 - Unity 2019